On This Page:

 What Is the Five-Year Survival Rate for Pancreatic Cancer?

-The currently reported five-year survival rate for pancreatic cancer is 9 percent.1
+The currently reported five-year survival rate for pancreatic cancer is 13%.1

 What Is the Outlook for Pancreatic Cancer?

-From 2014 to 2018, the five-year survival rate for pancreatic cancer patients increased from 6 to 9 percent.1 There is an urgent need to improve survival even more.
-But, this increase shows that progress is being made.
-Those three percentage points mean that nine people out of 100, instead of six people out of 100, were alive five years after their pancreatic cancer diagnosis.
-That represents more than 1,600 people across the country who benefitted from this progress.
+Over the past decade, the five-year survival rate for pancreatic cancer patients increased from 7% to 13%.2 There is an urgent need to improve survival even more.
+But this increase shows that progress is being made.
+Those percentage points mean that 13 people out of 100, instead of six people out of 100, will be alive five years after their pancreatic cancer diagnosis.

 The Pancreatic Cancer Action Network is working toward better treatment options for pancreatic cancer patients and ways to find the disease earlier.
-This will help improve patient outcomes.
-We are determined to improve patient outcomes today and to double survival by 2020.
-Contact Patient Central for resources, support and information.
+We are determined to improve patient outcomes today and into the future.
+Contact PanCAN Patient Services for resources, support and information.

 What Is the Pancreatic Cancer Survival Rate by Stage?